Kirumampakkam

 Kirumampakkam is a village in Bahour Commune of Bahour taluk in the Union Territory of Puducherry, India.
 It lies on Cuddalore road (NH-45A) at a distance of 15 km from Pondicherry.

 Geography

-Kirumampakkam is bordered by Nagappanur village of Tamil nadu in the west, Madalapattu village of Tamil nadu in the north, Pannithittu in east and Pillaiyarkuppam in the south.
+Kirumampakkam is bordered by Nagappanur village of Tamil Nadu in the west, Madalapattu village of Tamil Nadu in the north, Pannithittu in the east and Pillaiyarkuppam in the south.

-Road Network
+Road network

 Kirumampakkam is connected to Puducherry by Cuddalore road (NH-45A).
-Also Kirumampakkam-Bahour road (RC-27) connects Kirumampakkam with Bahour, its Commune Headquarters.
-Kirumampakkam provides gateway to Nagappanur village of Tamil nadu.
+Also, Kirumampakkam-Bahour road (RC-27) connects Kirumampakkam with Bahour, its Commune Headquarters.
+Kirumampakkam provides gateway to Nagappanur village of Tamil Nadu.